Bankruptcy of FTX: Background

-Sam Bankman-Fried co-founded Alameda Research, a cryptocurrency trading firm, in 2017.
-In 2019, Bankman-Fried had the idea of starting a cryptocurrency exchange to help bring in revenue to fund Alameda's activities, and founded FTX.
+Sam Bankman-Fried cofounded Alameda Research, a cryptocurrency trading firm, in 2017.
+In 2019, Bankman-Fried had the idea of starting a cryptocurrency exchange to help bring in revenue to fund Alameda's activities and founded FTX.
 Bankman-Fried was the CEO of both companies until he formally stepped down from his position at Alameda in October 2021, promoting traders Caroline Ellison and Sam Trabucco to co-CEOs.
 Ellison was reported to have a romantic involvement with Bankman-Fried.
 As of August 2021, Bankman-Fried still owned 90% of Alameda.

 The close relationship and potential conflicts of interest between Alameda and FTX drew scrutiny from the rest of the cryptocurrency industry.
 Alameda was once the largest trader on FTX, bringing liquidity to the exchange.
 Between 1 June 2022 and 22 July 2022, Alameda's known wallets were the largest stablecoin depositors and sources of liquidity to all of FTX's known wallet addresses, accounting for 10% of Tether transfers and 30% of USD Coin transfers on the exchange.
 According to John J. Ray III, Alameda had a "secret exemption" from FTX's auto-liquidation protocol.

-Alameda Research suffered a series of losses in May and June 2022, which anonymous sources told The Wall Street Journal resulted in FTX lending the trading firm more than half of its customer funds, a decision that the sources said FTX CEO Sam Bankman-Fried described as a 'poor judgment call'.
-This was explicitly forbidden by FTX's terms-of-service.
-On 12 November 2022, The Wall Street Journal reported that anonymous sources had said that Alameda CEO Caroline Ellison said that she, Bankman-Fried, Gary Wang, and Nishad Singh were aware of that decision.
-The same was reported on The New York Times on 14 November 2022.
+Alameda Research suffered a series of losses in May and June 2022, which anonymous sources told the Wall Street Journal resulted in FTX lending the trading firm more than half of its customer funds, a decision that the sources said FTX CEO Sam Bankman-Fried described as a "poor judgment call".
+This was explicitly forbidden by FTX's terms of service.
+On 12 November 2022, the Wall Street Journal reported that anonymous sources had said that Alameda CEO Caroline Ellison said that she, Bankman-Fried, Gary Wang, and Nishad Singh were aware of that decision.
+The same was reported in the New York Times on 14 November 2022.
 FTX used software to conceal the misuse of customer funds.

-In the days leading up to the crisis, CoinDesk reported that Alameda Research held a significant amount of FTT, and that these FTT holdings made up a considerable portion of their assets.
-CoinDesk reported that there were $5.1 billion worth of FTT tokens in circulation, and that Alameda's balance sheet held $3.66 billion of "unlocked FTT", $2.16 billion of "FTT collateral", and $292 million of "locked FTT".
+Timeline

+CoinDesk article

 Following months of arguments and disagreements between Changpeng Zhao, the CEO of Binance, and Bankman-Fried, tensions between the two had intensified days before the crisis.
-Zhao's firm Binance had obtained $2.1 billion in Binance USD and FTT coins in 2021, following a deal in which FTX bought back an equity stake held by Binance in FTX, and in early November 2022 it had 23 million FTT tokens, worth about $529 million at the time.
+Zhao's firm Binance had obtained $2.1 billion in Binance USD and FTT coins in 2021, following a deal in which FTX bought back an equity stake held by Binance in FTX, and in early November 2022, it had 23 million FTT tokens, worth about $529 million at the time.

-Timeline